Hackathon Issues and Tasks

 Some of our EVM-based projects rely on ReOwn's WalletConnect libraries/SDKs to handle wallet connection.
 But ReOwn is becoming increasingly centralized, requiring all projects to have a project id, imposing usage limits and becoming able to censor any project from using its libraries/SDKs.
 Implementing alternative multi-chain wallet connection methods without such drawbacks would be very aligned with hackathon's unstoppability goal.

 Some of our EVM-based projects allow users to deploy contracts while choosing a custom ERC20 token that the deployed contract should use.
 All such projects should allow users to either choose an ERC20 token from our list of supported tokens or input the ERC20's contract address.
-But some of our projects are currently still only doing the later.
+But some of our projects are currently still only doing the latter.
 Doing the former as well would greatly improve the user experience.

 Many of AOSSIE's projects currently depend on centralized services, such as backend database servers, AWS, GCP, various LLM APIs...
 This traps AOSSIE into providers of such software/infrastructure as a service.
 Truly free and open software is software that can be run locally, permissionlessly, without being dependent on companies that may decide to shut down, "enshitify" or raise costs of their closed and non-free services.
 Therefore, the following ideas would be useful for AOSSIE: